nehay06/Indexer/README.md

 *Indexer performs the following:*

-1.Reads the tokenized and stemmed document collection provided in the assignment.
+1. Reads the tokenized and stemmed document collection provided in the assignment.

-2.Term vectors are constructed by splitting the given text by spaces (the regex \\s+), and ignoring blank strings.
+2. Term vectors are constructed by splitting the given text by spaces (the regex \\s+), and ignoring blank strings.

-3.A simple inverted index is built with positional information.
+3. A simple inverted index is built with positional information.

-4.Command line parameter is used to choose between compressed and uncompressed inverted lists.
+4. Command line parameter is used to choose between compressed and uncompressed inverted lists.
 Compressed lists should use both delta encoding and vbyte compression.

-5.Inverted lists and all ancillary index structures are  written to disk, enabling reopening a written index.
+5. Inverted lists and all ancillary index structures are  written to disk, enabling reopening a written index.

-6.An appropriate API is added to  index so as to enable accessing the vocabulary, term counts, document counts and other statistics that  will be required to perform the evaluation activities.
+6. An appropriate API is added to  index so as to enable accessing the vocabulary, term counts, document counts and other statistics that  will be required to perform the evaluation activities.

-7.Retrieval API is provided that enables performing query retrieval on  index.
+7. Retrieval API is provided that enables performing query retrieval on  index.
 For this project, a raw count model is sufficient.

 **Evaluation**